Year in Review: Top 10 MSK Cancer Science Breakthroughs of 2020

 Our study is the first to assess the impact of having one versus two dysfunctional copies of TP53 on cancer outcomes.

-Elli Papaemmanouil molecular geneticist
+Elli Papaemmanuil molecular geneticist

 5. Answering an old question about the most common cancer mutation

-“Our study is the first to assess the impact of having one versus two dysfunctional copies of TP53 on cancer outcomes,” says molecular geneticist Elli Papaemmanouil, a member of MSK’s Epidemiology and Biostatistics Department.
+“Our study is the first to assess the impact of having one versus two dysfunctional copies of TP53 on cancer outcomes,” says molecular geneticist Elli Papaemmanuil, a member of MSK’s Epidemiology and Biostatistics Department.

 Read more »